nvim-telescope/telescope-frecency.nvim/README.md

 When a filter is applied, results are reduced to entries whose path is a descendant of the workspace directory.
-The indexed results are optionally augmented with a listing of _all_ files found in a recurssive search of the workspace directory.
+The indexed results are optionally augmented with a listing of _all_ files found in a recursive search of the workspace directory.
 Non-indexed files are given a score of zero and appear below the 'frecent' entries.
 When a non-indexed file is opened, it gains a score value and is available in future 'frecent' search results.